xiaofx2/hyperbinding_ml/README.md

 ### 1. multi_class_CNN_model.h5
 This prediction model will generate binding prediction with five classifications:
-Architecture of convolutional nerual network(CNN):
+Architecture of convolutional neural network(CNN):

     Input shape is: 12x21x3
     Output: 5 classes of binders with different binding affinity